NathanaelSpecht/Engine/README.md

 - [Twitter](https://twitter.com/Trees_In_Space)

 This project will always be free and open source.
+The included test files, graphics, music, and sounds are free and copyright free.
+I obtained them from here:

+- TODO cite sources when there are files to cite sources for.

 # Release